-ARTICLE 11 Demotion and Layoff
+ARTICLE 11 Displacement and Layoff

-- 11.1 Should it become necessary for the Agency to lay off regular employees, the Agency will give employees involved as much notice as possible; but in no event will such employees receive less than two (2) weeks' notice prior to layoff.
-Where probationary or temporary employees are to be laid off, no notice of layoff need be given. - An employee whose job is being eliminated will be considered to displace an employee in a lower paid classification if qualified to perform the duties of the lower paid classification with consideration given to length of service with the Agency. - 11.3 Regular employees who are laid off will be given preference in filling future vacancies for a period up to one (1) year, providing they keep the Agency advised of their current address.
-[Amended 1993]
+- 11.1 Should it become necessary for the Agency to lay off regular employees, the Agency will give regular employees involved as much notice as possible; but in no event will such employees receive less than two (2) weeks' notice prior to layoff.
+Where probationary or temporary employees are to be laid off, no notice of layoff need be given. - 11.2 A regular employee whose job is being eliminated will be considered to displace an employee in a lower paid classification if the employee is qualified to perform the duties of the lower paid classification with consideration given to length of service with the Agency. - 11.3 Regular employees who are laid off will be given preference over outside applicants in filling future vacancies for which they are qualified for a period up to one (1) year from date of separation, providing they keep the Agency advised of their current address.